tnichols217/notes/college/Extra Questions.md

 ## 🌮

 > [!para]
 > As a Christian, I am excited to be able to go to a place that would continue to reinforce my beliefs.
 Many other colleges don't offer the same peace of mind to me or my family.
-Notre Dame offers a gateway into a well rounded life, not only on the spiritual front, as well.
+Notre Dame offers a gateway into a well rounded life - not only on the spiritual front - as well.
 The healthy, friendly community, fitness oriented activities, and multitude of recreational sports all entice me further into wanting to go to Notre Dame.
 As a rock climber I was wondering if I would still be able to continue with my sport when I go to college, and was pleasantly surprised when I found out that Notre Dame had a wall of their own.
 As an art and computer science student, I am also excited to see how Notre Dame has a place for everyone and all their interests.

 # 🟩 University of Virginia
 1. How will you use an engineering degree to change the world for the better?
 (100 words)